-The consolidated audit procedures do not apply to certain small partnerships (with 10 or fewer partners) if all partners are one of the following.
+The consolidated audit procedures do not apply to electing large partnerships or certain small partnerships (with 10 or fewer partners) if all partners are one of the following.

 - An individual (other than a nonresident alien).

 - A C corporation.

 - An estate of a deceased partner.